PyThaiNLP/large-thaiword2vec/README.md

 ## Citations

-If you use `PyThaiNLP` in your project or publication, please cite the library as follows
+If you use `LTW2V: The Large Thai Word2Vec` in your project or publication, please cite the library as follows

 ```
 Wannaphong Phatthiyaphaibun.
 (2021, Jun 14).
 LTW2V: The Large Thai Word2vec.
 GitHub. https://github.com/PyThaiNLP/large-thaiword2vec